jsharples777/im-board/README.md

 # Project Description
-This small [web application](https://tech-blog-jps.herokuapp.com/) allows the user to create/update/delete and view simple tech blog entries (title and content) that are stored persistently on a webserver in a MySQL database.

-The user can access all the existing blog entries and their comments, but only when logged into the site through the login screen.
+This [web application](https://im-board.herokuapp.com/) allows the user to find board games from Board Game Geek and add them to a local collection.
+From there they can manage that collection adding and removing as they choose.
+They can also start a score sheet for a board game, which is maintained in the browser and has some simple display and math functionality built-in.
+The user can run a timer on the scoresheet to track the game length and then save the score sheet for that board game and review them at a later date.

-A new user can register and create a login with the Options menu, and then be able to enter their own entries and comment on other entries.
+A new user can choose register and create a login with the Options menu, and then be able to manage their collections and scoresheets stored in a database.

+A logged in user also has access to:
+1. A user search function (by username)
+2. The ability to create chat sessions with users, including group chats
+3. A user can leave a chat at any time
+4. A user can note some users as favourites, and will be notified if a user in their favourite list logs in/out
+5. A user can note some users as blocked, preventing those users from invite them to chat rooms and sending them messages

+Finally a user can start a score sheet, when logged in, and make it collaborative, inviting other logged in users and allow all users to enter data and share that data during the game.

+As a technical note, the chat sessions are persisted and offline messages are received on login.

 If the user is idle, the session expires in 30 minutes.